ajmcateer/GotifyDesktop/README.md

 - [ ] Add support for Toast Notifications(Blocked Until: https://github.com/AvaloniaUI/Avalonia/pull/3389)
 - [ ] Code Cleanup
+- [ ] Better App Notifications
 - [ ] Server Information
 - [ ] Send and Delete messages
 - [ ] Listen to Multiple Servers

+## Running

+### Windows
+Download the file and double click it.

+### Linux
+Download the file navigate to the exe in a terminal and run the following commands

+chmod 777 ./GotifyDesktop-Linux

+./GotifyDesktop-Linux

+### Mac
+Should be the same as Linux I do not have a Mac to test on though.
+If I get more detailed instructions I will update.